 12 Nov The insider’s guide to getting raffle prizes from small businesses

-Getting a raffle prize from a business isn’t quite as simple as you might think.
+Getting a raffle prize from a business isn’t always as simple as we would like!
 Children’s businesses, like Tots Town can get inundated with requests and some inevitably can’t be supported.
 When we aren’t at work, some of our team are volunteers and Trustees for various charities and so we are both the senders and a recipient of requests for raffle prizes.
 Today, we share an insider’s view on how a play venue will handle these inquires and what you should be doing to increase the likelihood of getting a prize donation.

 Volunteers are heroes

 First of all, thank you so so much volunteering to help raise funds for a worth charitable cause.
-It’s so much harder than people realise and we know from our own experience that you get a real buzz when it’s completed.
-Now if you are running any sort of prize drawer, raffle, or tombola, you may decide to ask local businesses to donate prizes.
+It’s so much harder than people realise and we know from our own experience that you get a real buzz when a fund-raising event goes well.
+If you are running any sort of prize drawer, raffle, or tombola, you may decide to ask local businesses to donate prizes.
 But how can you convince a local business to donate?
 In this blog, we will share our tips with you specifically for approaching small businesses and role play venues.
-Now yes, we are avoiding large business chains here because they tend to have a policy that staff follow, whereas small businesses can tend to just follow the mood of the owner day by day.
+We are not going to cover large business chains here because they tend to have a policy that staff follow, whereas small businessesare more likely to follow the mood of the owner day by day.
 So let’s talk about small business owners.

 Think like a business owner

 - Make your request personal.
 The business owner is a person!
-Find out their name (maybe it’s on their website, if not just phone up the business and find out who to send the letter to).
+If you have time, find out their name (maybe it’s on their website, if not just phone up the business and find out who to send the letter to).
 Opening a letter to read ‘Dear Sir/Madam’ basically says to the recipient ‘I have sent the same letter to multiple businesses and I didn’t feel the need to spend more than a few seconds sending this letter to you too’.
 Addressing someone by their name means that you recognize them personally and it really helps get your request noticed.

 - Tell the owner about the event.
 What is happening at the event?
 What are you raising money for?
 How will the prize be awarded and how will other people find out about your prize.
 Saying that the business logo will be on a programme of events, or that it will be displayed on the prize table for everyone to see, will help the owner feel they are getting some business benefit beyond just that of pride from supporting a worthy cause.

 - Prove you are genuine.
-Nothing beats a hand written letter to stand out, but in reality, email or Social Media messages are more practical.
+Nothing beats a hand-written letter to stand out, but in reality, email or Social Media messages are more practical.
 You may want to save the hand-written letters for companies that might offer the most valuable support.
 You will look much more credible if you have an email account that looks official, can link to a charity website, or best still encloses a letter from someone credible, like a headteacher, who can be contacted to confirm the request is genuine.
-Occasionally we are approached in Tots Town by customers hand delivering letters of request.

 Be smart – Say Thank you

-So remember that small business owners are persons, that they get multiple requests and that you need to stand out by recognising them as individuals and by being relevant to the owner.
-Now if you have any tips you want to add, then send them through to us at firstname.lastname@example.org We can’t wait to hear from you and we promise to consider them in the next update to this blog.
+So remember that small business owners are persons, that they get multiple requests and that it helps to stand out by recognising them as individuals and by being relevant to the owner.
+If you have any tips you want to add, then send them through to us at firstname.lastname@example.org We can’t wait to hear from you and we promise to consider them in the next update to this blog.